 Dawood (PBUH) was also famous as a musician that composed beautiful songs and poems to Allah.
-This is mentioned in Surah Sad (Surah 38 – The Letter Saad) in the following ayat
+Surah Sad (Surah 38 – The Letter Saad) mentions this in the following ayat:

 And it is your Lord that knoweth best all beings that are in the heavens and on earth: We did bestow on some prophets more (and other) gifts than on others: and We gave to David (the gift of) the Psalms.
 (Surah 17:55 – Isra)

 But these inspired writings did not end with Dawood (PBUH) who died at an old age as King.
 His son, and heir, was Suleiman (or Solomon – PBUH), also inspired by Allah for his wisdom.
 Surah Sad describes it like this: